vmspereira/SI/README.md

 ## Mestrado em Bioinformática, Universidade do Minho, 2021-2022.

 A library of machine learning algorithms to grasp essential concepts on a ML curriculum.
 Only the basic modules and classes should be provided to students.
 The aim it that they should build their own implementations of refence ML algorithms using a common API.
+The best way of learning something is to implement it.

 `git clone https://github.com/vmspereira/si.git`